EJP-ORION/OH-Surveillance-Codex/docs/1-the-planning-and-management-principle.rst

 ==========================================================================
-The Planning and Management principle
+The Planning and Management principle: Supporting the whole OHS process
 ==========================================================================